ArctosDB/documentation-wiki/.github/ISSUE_TEMPLATE/documentation-update-request.md

 **No need to complete below this point - these are reminders for the person working on the update**

- - [ ] Add a link to this issue on the document (use "Add to current update request" as the text for the link)
+ - [ ] Add a link to this issue at the top of the document (use "Add to current update request" as the text for the link)
+ - [ ] Add a link to this issue in the Community discussion section of the document (use "Github Issue #X" as the text for the link.)

 When the above are complete:

- - [ ] Comment the link created above. (use  [//]: # before the link so it will not display on the page, but will remain in the code)
+ - [ ] Comment the link created at the top of the document. (use  [//]: # before the link so it will not display on the page, but will remain in the code)
+- [ ] Remove the under construction bear banner if it is there

 Notify the Arctos Community of the update: